Reduced Order Optimal Control of the Convective FitzHugh-Nagumo Equation: Introduction

-The outline of this paper is as follows.
-In Section~\ref{ocp} the OCP with pointwise box constraints governed by convective FHN equation is described.
-The first order optimality conditions are derived is Section~\ref{ocp_disc} with the fully discrete optimal control system in space and time are recalled.
-In Section~\ref{rom}, reduced order models POD, POD-DEIM and POD-DMD are derived for the OCP govermed by the convective FHN equation.
-In Section~\ref{numeric} we compare the three reduced order techniques with respected to accuracy and computational time for a test problem with terminal controls.
-The paper ends with some conclusions.
+In the sequel, we describe the OCP constrained by the convective FHN equations in Section~\ref{sec:ocp}.
+The fully discrete optimal control system is given in Section~\ref{ocp_disc}, based on the first order optimality conditions.
+In Section~\ref{rom}, the reduced order OCPs (POD, POD--DEIM, and POD--DMD) are constructed.
+In Section~\ref{numeric}, we compare the three ROMs with respect to accuracy and computational efficiency for a test problem with terminal control.
+The paper ends with concluding remarks in Section~\ref{conc}.